-Tim Lawn has spent his 30-year legal career litigating complex injury and death cases.
-Tim is ranked # 3 in the state in the 2020 Pennsylvania Super Lawyers rankings and was selected as the 2021 “Lawyer of the Year” for Personal Injury Litigation in Philadelphia by U.S. News & World Report’s publication Best Lawyers in America©.
-Tim has secured multimillion-dollar verdicts and settlements throughout the Commonwealth of Pennsylvania for clients injured or killed by medical malpractice, defective products, motor vehicle accidents, and workplace injuries.
+Tim Lawn has spent more than 30 years litigating complex injury and death cases.
+He is consistently ranked as one of the Top 10 lawyers in the state in the annual Pennsylvania Super Lawyers rankings.
+In 2021, Tim was selected as the “Lawyer of the Year” for Personal Injury Litigation in Philadelphia by U.S. News & World Report’s publication Best Lawyers in America.
+Tim has secured numerous multimillion-dollar verdicts and settlements throughout the Commonwealth of Pennsylvania for clients injured or killed by medical malpractice, defective products, motor vehicle accidents, and workplace injuries.

 Tim has been inducted as a Fellow of both the International Academy of Trial Lawyers and the American College of Trial Lawyers, two preeminent trial lawyer organizations whose membership is by invitation and extended only to those who have demonstrated exceptional courtroom skill and the highest standards of professionalism and ethics.

-Mr. Lawn has given more than one hundred presentations, lectures and seminars to lawyers and judges on various topics in personal injury litigation.
-He has testified in Legislative hearings before members of the Pennsylvania House and Senate on issues concerning proposed changes to medical malpractice laws.
+Frequently asked to share his insights with other attorneys, Tim has given more than one hundred presentations, lectures and seminars to lawyers and judges on various topics in personal injury litigation.
+He has testified in Legislative hearings before members of the Pennsylvania House and Senate on issues concerning Pennsylvania medical malpractice laws.
 He provides the Civil Law Update presentation to trial judges from across the Commonwealth at the Pennsylvania State Conference of Trial Judges.
-He has served as reviewer of two textbooks on Pennsylvania Civil Trial Practice and was an Editor of the Philadelphia Court of Common Pleas 2019 Civil Practice Manual.
+He has served as reviewer of two textbooks on Pennsylvania Civil Trial Practice and is an Editor of the Philadelphia Court of Common Pleas Civil Practice Manual.
 He is past-President of both the Philadelphia Trial Lawyers Association and the Eastern Pennsylvania Chapter of the American Board of Trial Advocates.

-Tim is the Chair of the Board of Directors of the Dave Palmer Memorial Foundation, a tax-exempt public charity that he founded in 1992 after the passing of a dear friend.
-Since its inception, the Foundation has provided a half million dollars of financial assistance to children who have lost a parent to an untimely death.
-Tim also is a member of the Board of Directors of Frankie’s World Foundation, a non-profit daycare provider for children with medical needs in North Philadelphia.
+Outside of the office, Tim is Chair of the Board of Directors of the Dave Palmer Memorial Foundation, a tax-exempt public charity founded in 1992 after the passing of a dear friend.
+Since its inception, the Foundation has provided more than a half million dollars of financial assistance to children who have lost a parent to an untimely death.
+Tim is also a member of the Board of Directors of Frankie’s World Foundation, a non-profit daycare provider for children with medical needs in North Philadelphia.
 In recognition of his professional accomplishments and commitment to his community, Tim was inducted into the Bishop McDevitt High School Alumni Hall of Fame in 2008.

 When a baby suffered traumatic spinal cord injuries during her birth at Delaware County Memorial Hospital, her parents turned to Tim Lawn and Stephen Raynes to investigate what happened and, if appropriate, seek financial security for their vulnerable daughter.
 After a detailed expert review, it was clear that the obstetrician failed to protect the baby’s neck during delivery and damaged the spinal cord.